Caen tramway

 The Caen tramway (Tramway de Caen) is a tram in the city of Caen, France.

 The tram opened on 27 July 2019 and replaced the Caen Guided Light Transit (TVR) that closed in December 2017.
-The tramway uses the same route as the TVR, with a short new branch to Presqu'île and a with a new tram depot in Fleury-sur-Orne.
+The tramway uses the same route as the TVR, with a short new branch to Presqu'île and a new tram depot in Fleury-sur-Orne.

 History

 The Caen Guided Light Transit (Caen TVR) opened in 2002 after 3 years of construction.

 Viacités confirmed on 14 December 2011 its plans to abandon the TVR in favour of a conventional tramway by 2019, due to its unreliability.
 The conversion to light rail also included the termination of two concession contracts that Keolis and Bombardier-Spie Batignolles consortium STVR hold.
 In late 2014, the French government pledged €23.3 million towards Caen's light rail conversion project, estimated to cost approximately €230 million.

 In December 2017, the TVR closed and construction work began.
 The new tramway opened on 27 July 2019.
-On 9 March 2021, it was announced that a new line will serve the west of Caen by 2028.